Getting Started with MCXW23-EVK

 11. Use MCUXpresso Config tools - fig 6

-12. Now, save your file to proceed to export the new configuration files.
-Press either CTRL+S or press on the file tab and click save
+12. Now, save your file to proceed to export the new configuration by pressing either CTRL+S or by clicking the File tab and click "Save"

-13. The screen that pops up will show the files that are changing and you can click “diff” to see the difference between the current file and the new file generated by the Pins tool
+13. The screen that pops up will show which files are changing (you can click “diff” to see the difference between the current file and the new file generated by the Pins tool)

-14. Click on “OK” to overwrite the new files into your project
+14. Click “OK” to overwrite the new files into your project

 15. Use MCUXpresso Config tools - fig 7

-16. In this step you replace the new generated files from the tool created inside a new folder called "board"—located in your examples path as shown in previous steps— where you can copy the files from this folder into the original example folder where to change the project files to the new version
+16. Next, you will replace the new generated files from the tool created inside a new folder called "board" (located in your examples path as shown in previous steps) by copying the files from this folder into the original example folder which will change the project files to the new version

 17. Use MCUXpresso Config tools - fig 8